This post refers to Avid Studio, Pinnacle Studio 16 through to 23, and should be relevent to future versions as well.

 Studio can sometime create thumbnails with duplicate filenames, and you might end up seeing the old ones.
 The folder of interest is within the Scratch folder and called NGThumbnails.
 Deleting this folder will cause the thumbnails to be re-generated.

 Studio/XX.0 contains a folder called NGDatabase which holds all the Library data.
-A corrupt library can cause Studio to crash or even refuse to run, but if you delete the folder you will lose all your metadata.
+A corrupt library can cause Studio to crash or even refuse to run, but if you delete the folder in order to reset the Library you will lose all your metadata.

 Backing up and restoring the Library